 RECYCLING

 Metal packaging recycling is a core service here at Phoenix, and it has only become more important with nationwide changes to home recycling regulations.
 In addition to aluminium and tin cans, which we already recycle, we accept foil and steel packaging, including many products you can no longer place in your kerbside recycling bins as of 1 February 2024.
-We can support the responsible disposal of these items, especially the small ones!
+We can support the responsible disposal of these items.
 It’s all part of our aim to become a one-stop shop for metal recycling.

 For all enquiries: ewaste@pmrnz.co.nz